Introduction from the Operators

 Since 1973 as a child, Paul has enjoyed cruising on the waterways of Broken Bay with his family.
 An authentic convict descendant, he will even point out his own “naughty” rock where he spent quite a lot of time.
 After 30 years working in the Financial Markets, Paul felt now was the time to bring his childhood dream to life and can’t believe he is the first to offer the combination of cruises and tours in the region.

-Our team also share personal connections with the region and, as locals with their own experiences, have their own yarns to tell about growing up and/or living in and around the region.
+Our team share personal connections with the region and, as locals with their own experiences, have their own yarns to tell about growing up and/or living in and around the region.

 Why the name, Sydney OutBack?